 Check out the zippers, too; brand name ones such as YKK will work better and last longer.

-With tents of this size, it usually takes at least two people working together, not in opposition, to successful erect.
+With tents of this size, it usually takes at least two people working together, not in opposition, to successfully assemble.
 But how many arguments have been instigated by the confusion and frustration surrounding tent instructions?
 Ease of construction is thus an important factor to consider.

-While your tent is up in your yard, this would be a good time to apply seam sealer, which serves as a second line of defense against leaks.
-This is a step that, taken annually, will prolong the life of your tent, and this Coleman Seam Sealer ($5 with free shipping, a low by $4) should do the trick.
+In any event, don't wait until vacation to put the tent up for the first time.
+Erect it in your yard beforehand, when the weather is dry and calm — and so are you.
+And while your tent is up in your yard, this would be a good time to apply seam sealer, which serves as a second line of defense against leaks.
+This is a step that, taken annually, will prolong the life of your tent.

-Consider what’s included.
 You'll need good stakes to hold the tent firm in a strong wind; the larger the tent, the more surface area there is for the wind to grasp.
-You'll also need a ground cloth — a piece of plastic that will cover the entire bottom of your tent, like these Cabela’s brand floor savers — to keep ground moisture from percolating up into the interior.
+You'll also need a ground cloth, a piece of plastic that will cover the entire bottom of your tent, to keep ground moisture from percolating up into the interior.

 A good tent can also serve as a guest room, a hangout for your kids in the summer in the backyard, and a fun place for an impromptu sleep-out.
-Choose the right tent and your family can have a ball this summer.
+Choose the right tent and your family can have a ball during the warmer months.